bcaffo/LittleInferenceBook/manuscript/05_variation.md

 at the same spot as the original distribution, but are less spread out.
 Thus, it is less likely for sample means to be far away from the population mean than it is for individual observations.
-(This is why the sample mean is a better estimate than the population mean.)
+(This is why the sample mean is a better estimate of the population mean.)

 If {$$}X{/$$} is a random variable with mean {$$}\mu{/$$}, the variance of {$$}X{/$$} is defined as